Hand rehabilitation using amadeoMotion rehab physiotherapist and patient

 Parkinson’s Disease is a progressive neurological condition that affects the production of a chemical called dopamine in the brain.
 Dopamine is needed to help transmit messages in the part of the brain that co-ordinates movement.
-In Parkinson’s the cells that produce this chemical die.
+In Parkinson’s, the cells that produce this chemical die.
 This in turn stops other parts of the brain from working correctly which then causes the symptoms of Parkinson’s Disease to appear.

+MOTIONrehab understand that everyone living with Parkinson’s Disease experience their own unique challenges at different stages of the disease process.
 Exercise, movement and postural advice is extremely helpful in managing the symptoms of Parkinson’s Disease.
 If you are recently diagnosed and want advice or have been struggling for a while MOTIONrehab can help.
 MOTIONrehab have extensive expertise and great success in improving the quality of life for people living with Parkinson’s Disease with Neurological Physiotherapy and Occupational Therapy.
 MOTIONrehab provide a person-centred approach to assessment, rehabilitation, and therapy to enable everybody to achieve their individual goals and reach their full potential.

 • Balance